chammett/BGHighlights/README.md

 # BGHighlights (BGH)
 **The Scales of Fate are Balancing...**

-BGHighlights is a competitive, stat-driven, Tarot-themed post-match highlight AddOn for World of Warcraft PvP.
+BGHighlights is a competitive, stat-driven, Tarot-themed post-match highlight AddOn for World of Warcraft PvP (TBC Anniversary 2.5.5).
 Instead of relying on raw, easily-padded numbers, BGHighlights uses statistical analysis (Z-Scores) to compare your performance directly against the lobby average.
 At the end of a Battleground, the Tarot evaluates the lobby and awards "Arcana" to the players who genuinely impacted the match.

-Whether you are solitary defender holding a node, a vanguard healer pushing the frontline, or an objective-focused flag runner, the Tarot sees your contribution.
+Whether you are a solitary defender holding a node, a vanguard healer pushing the frontline, or an objective-focused flag runner, the Tarot sees your contribution.

 ## 🔮 Key Features